Top 10 Things to Do in Paris with Kids at Christmas

 • Browse the Department Stores

 Paris’ famed grands magasins are not only about Christmas shopping – admiring their magnificent festive window displays is a tradition in itself.
-Galeries Lafayette is particularly glorious – inside you’ll find a vast Christmas tree beneath the soaring Art Nouveau dome, a Santa’s grotto, and, for 2017, a fantastic virtual reality rollercoaster ride that delights adults and kids alike.
+Galeries Lafayette is particularly glorious – inside you’ll find a vast Christmas tree beneath the soaring Art Nouveau dome and a Santa’s grotto.

 • Drink Hot Chocolate